 SaddleBrooke Community Outreach (SBCO) is a not-for-profit, all volunteer community organization that was founded in 1997 to help the Arizona communities and school districts between SaddleBrooke and Miami, including the San Carlos Indian Reservation.
-This includes more than three counties, eight communities, and approximately 4,000 youngsters.
+This 100 mile corridor includes more than three counties, eight school districts, Head Start programs and approximately 4,000 youngsters.